ariefauliaa/Momentum-Based-Quant-Strat/README.md

 To put that into perspective:

 - Imagine you're blindfolded, and in front of you are **100 toys** some **red** (success) and some **blue** (failure).
 You reach out and randomly pick **one toy at a time**, doing this **100 times**.
 Now imagine that **95 of those 100 toys turn out to be red**.
 That’s how good this strategy’s odds look.
+- You roll a six sided die 100 times and land on a six 95 times.
+That’s not random anymore, that’s a strategy on steroids.

 And it’s not just about *not losing*.
 The **mean return** of **124.77% over 3 years** equates to CAGR of roughly **30.5%**, which is **excellent** especially considering the conservative, reactionary nature of the strategy.